shukriadams/discord-giveawaybot/README.md

 [![Build Status](https://travis-ci.org/shukriadams/discord-giveawaybot.svg?branch=master)](https://travis-ci.org/shukriadams/discord-giveawaybot)

-A Discord bot that manages automated game giveaways on Discord channels.
+A Discord bot that does automated game giveaways.
 Built-in integration for Steam titles, but can handle anything connected to a URL.
 Heavily inspired by https://github.com/jagrosh/GiveawayBot, differs from the original with :

 - bot commands are in private message, allowing for surprise giveaways, direct messaging of game keys to winners, detailed data queries and other quiet admin functions
 - queuing of future giveaways
-- anti-greed features automatically preventing a winner from entering another giveaway for a while
+- anti-greed features automatically prevents a winner from entering another giveaway for a while
 - better Steam integration

 A demo version can be seen on Discord: https://discord.gg/gMEGQBj (Bot is limited to non-admin functions, I can't auto-assign admin rights to users.
-I'm not active on this Discord channel, it's for demo purposes, if you need help or found a bug use Github).
+I'm not active on this Discord channel, it's for demo purposes, if you need help or found a bug, please use Github).

 ## Requirements

-- Docker (recommended host)

-or
+- An online machine to host your bot on.
+Your machine doesn't need to be publicly visible to the internet.

-- NodeJS 7 or greater if you plan on mounting the bot directly
+- Either Docker in a Linux environment, or NodeJS 7 or higher.

+If you're hosting on Windows :

+- first familiarize yourself with best practices for running NodeJS apps as stable and persistent services on Windows.
+- Windows is known to wipe and reset bot state after system crashes or restarts.
+This is a Windows issue, and will not be addressed.

 ## Create your bot on Discord first

 - go to https://discordapp.com/developers/applications/me
 - click on "new app"
 - follow the instructions and create your app - you need to add only a name
-- after creating your app scroll down the app page and click on "create a bot user", this converts your app to a bot (a good thing)
+- after creating your app scroll down the app page and click on "create a bot user" to convert your app to a bot
 - on the bot's config page, copy the bot's client id, you'll need this later.
 Also click on "click to reveal token", copy this too for the next step.

 ## Host your bot

+PLEASE READ THIS CAREFULLY - most setup issues are caused by incorrect folder structure.

 There are several ways to fetch the bot's code.
-Regardless of which you use, you need to
+Regardless of which you use, you need to :

-1. Create a root folder for your bot, this will contain static config and/or files.
-This is where you'll put docker-compose.yml, or package.json etc from the root of this project.
+1. Create a root folder for your bot.

         mkdir myBot

+   This is where you'll put either docker-compose.yml, or the code from this project if you downloaded the bot code from github directly.
+If the latter, *you should see package.json in this folder*.

-2. In the root folder create a work folder where the bot writes its own volatile files.
+2. In the root folder create a *work folder* called "discord-giveawaybot"

         mkdir myBot/discord-giveawaybot

+   This is where the bot writes its own volatile files.

-3. In the work folder, create a settings file.
+3. In the *work folder*, create a settings file.
+If you're on Linux, you can use

+        touch myBot/discord-giveawaybot/settings.json

     The bot will write to this file too.

-    touch myBot/discord-giveawaybot/settings.json

-4. In the root of this Github project you'll find exampleSettings.json, copy its contents to your settings file, and replace "ADD YOUR BOT TOKEN HERE" with the Discord bot token you copied in "Create your bot on Discord first" above.
+4. In the root of this Github project you'll find exampleSettings.json, copy its contents to the settings file from the step above, and replace "ADD YOUR BOT TOKEN HERE" with the Discord bot token you copied in "Create your bot on Discord first" above.
 Remember to use the token, not the client id.

-Getting the bot code ...
+## Getting the bot code

+You can get the bot code in three different ways.

 ### 1) From Docker image

-This is the recommended method because it's easiest to set up and keep up after that.
+This is the recommended method because it's easiest to setup and update.
 Create a docker-compose.yml file in your bot root folder and add the following to it

     version: "2"
     services:
       node:
         container_name: discordgiveawaybot
         image: shukriadams/discord-giveawaybot:latest
         restart: unless-stopped
         command: npm start
         volumes:
         - ./discord-giveawaybot/:/usr/giveawaybot/discord-giveawaybot/:rw

 In the root folder run

     docker-compose up -d

 These settings can of course be tweaked to suite your host setup, only npm start and the volume map are required.
-All volatile content is in ./discord-giveawaybot, back this up if desired, your container is disposable.
-For reference, the container image is at https://hub.docker.com/r/shukriadams/discord-giveawaybot.
+Bot state is in ./discord-giveawaybot, back this up if desired.

 ### 2) From NPM